 - 1. Reactivate the use of the structure as a wireless communication facility or transfer ownership of the structure to another owner who will make appropriate use of the facility pursuant to the terms of the SUP or applicable development order. - 2.
 Dismantle and remove the facility.

-If the facility remains discontinued upon the expiration of 120 days, the County may, upon 10 days written notice to the property owner and the owner of the wireless facility, enter upon the property and remove the facility, with all costs to be borne by the property owner.
+If the facility remains discontinued upon the expiration of 120 days, the County may, upon 10 days written notice to the property owner and the owner of the wireless facility, enter upon the property and remove the facility, with all costs to be borne by the property owner. - 10.17.10.

-10.17.10.
 Nonconforming Antenna Supporting Structures.
-Within 10 years of the effective date of this section, antenna supporting structures made nonconforming by implementation of this section must either comply with its provisions or be removed.
+Within ten (10) years of the effective date of this section, antenna supporting structures made nonconforming by implementation of this section must either comply with its provisions or be removed.
 The property owner may extend the time period for compliance or removal by applying for a variance, and further demonstrates that the requirements of this section impose an unreasonable burden on the ability of a provider to provide personal wireless services pursuant to a license from the FCC or by reason of federal law.

-10.17.11.
+- 10.17.11.
 Variance Criteria.
-No variance will be granted to the provisions of this section unless the Planning Commission makes one of the following written findings of fact and conclusions:

-10.17.11.1.
-That failure to grant the variance would prohibit or have the effect of prohibiting the provision of personal wireless services in violation of: a license issued by the FCC; or federal law;
+No variance will be granted to the provisions of this section unless the Planning Commission makes one of the following written findings of fact and conclusions: - 10.17.11.1.
+That failure to grant the variance would prohibit or have the effect of prohibiting the provision of personal wireless services in violation of a license issued by the FCC; or federal law; - 10.17.11.2.

-- 10.17.11.2.
 That failure to grant the variance would unreasonably discriminate among providers of functional equivalent personal wireless services; - 10.17.11.3.
-That the variance will obviate the need for additional antenna supporting structures: - 10.17.11.4.
+That the variance will obviate the need for additional antenna supporting structures; - 10.17.11.4.
 That the variance is necessary to ensure adequate public safety and emergency management communications; or - 10.17.11.5.
-That the variance is the minimum necessary in order for the applicant to provide broadcast services pursuant to an FCC-issued construction development approval.
+That the variance is the minimum necessary in order for the applicant to provide broadcast services pursuant to an FCC-issued construction development approval. - 10.17.12.
+Amateur radio antennas and radio facilities.
+Amateur radio antennas and radio facilities may be allowed as an accessory uses to other permitted uses and shall comply with the following standards: - 1.
+Amateur radio antennas and radio facilities must be owned and operated by a person holding a valid amateur radio station operator license issued by the FCC. - 2.
+A minimum setback of the height of the facility shall be required - 3.
+Guyed structure's anchors shall be setback five feet from the property line - 4.
+All lattice towers shall either be within a yard enclosed by a six foot fence of solid construction or protected by a climb guard device at least six feet high. - 5.
+Maintenance or replacement of existing facilities that does not increase the height shall be allowed without a permit. - 6.
+Amateur radio antennas and radio facilities shall not exceed 45 feet in height. - 7.
+Crank up amateur radio antennas may extend to a maximum height of 75 feet, provided the lowered height does not exceed 45 feet and the crank up tower is retracted when not in use. - 8.
+Heights greater than the above may be approved by application for a Conditional Use Permit, provided that the structure is reasonably necessary for the principal use, the proposed height is the minimum necessary for proper functioning, and the proposed accessory structure will not adversely affect neighboring properties.